yaelkeidar/Temp-sensor-FPGA/README.md

 6. Keypad
 7. wires
 8. Breadboard
+9. 3 cups

 Software-
 1. Vivado- VHDL
 2. Arduino

 The project-
+Tthere are 3 cups-

+1. Hot water

+2. room temperature water

+3. ice

-   While measuring the temp, the FPGA basys3 displays the temp.
+   While measuring the temperature of the water in a cup, the FPGA basys3 displays the temperature.

 sw1 - if the temp is over 50C, the buzzer starts working and the red led starts flashing.